Carmona, Cavite: Commercial and financial

 One of the biggest commercial subdivisions in town is the Macaria Business Park in Barangay Mabuhay which houses a WalterMart branch in its 13.13 ha lot.
 Recently, fast food chains and restaurants have been opened to compete for regular patronage at the Paseo de Carmona in Barangay Maduya.

 Moreover, numerous traders and retailers are housed in the bustling Carmona Public Market.

 The bulk of commercial activities come from wholesale/retail enterprises, which comprise a total of 619 establishments.
 There are also service-related establishments: businesses, food shops and amusement operators, with 35 banks and other lending institutions.
 Among the major banking institutions that cater to the financial needs of businesses in Carmona and neighboring towns are Bank of the Philippine Islands (BPI), Metrobank, Banco de Oro (BDO), Chinatrust Bank, Chinabank, Rizal Commercial Banking Corporation (RCBC), and Unionbank.

 Government

+Local government

+The city of Carmona is governed by a city mayor designated as its local chief executive and by a city council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and councilors are elected directly by the people through an election that is being every three years.

+Elected officials

+List of local government officials since June 30, 2025.